Trying to get a marketing job is tough these days.

 To stand out from the crowd these days, do something creative and add value to the company before you get hired.
 Show them how good of a marketer you really are.

 Not only will it help you get a job, but it also puts you in a more powerful position with the company you’re interviewing with.
-If you make yourself a candidate that everyone wants, then you become much more valuable to a company.
+If you make yourself a candidate that everyone wants, then you become much more valuable to a potential employer.

 She decided to create a resume that displayed her knowledge of Airbnb and the travel industry, and that highlighted a business opportunity that Airbnb was missing out on.

 She then tweeted the CEO and CMO of Airbnb the resume, got a response, and landed an interview at the company.

 Not only did spending the week to create this resume get her an interview at Airbnb, but it also got her interviews at Uber and LinkedIn as well.

 By putting in the extra effort, it leads to better opportunities that other candidates could only dream of.

 I applied for and earned a media manager role at Intercom where I just sent a word document with every article I’ve written on distribution and a link to my LinkedIn profile as my resume.
 That landed me an interview the next day.

 I’ve written multiple 90-day marketing plans for companies knowing that it’s usually one of the steps in the interview process for higher level positions.
 But by being proactive and doing this before I was in the interview process, it landed me the interview.